vmware-archive/cbapi/client_apis/README.md

 - `filemod_count`: the count of file modifications in this process
 - `netconn_count`: count of network connections in this process
 - `childproc_count`: the count of child processes launched by this process
+- `crossproc_count`: the count of cross process events launched by this process
 - `group`: the CB Host group this sensor is assigned to
 - `sensor_id`: the internal CB id for the sensor on which the process executed
 - `id`: the internal CB process GUID for this process (processes are identified by this GUID and their segment id)